The time to

 It is recommended to check with your insurance company regarding coverage for mental health services and if reimbursement is provided for services provided by out-of-network providers.

-Superbill documents can be provided monthly upon request for services you've received and paid for out of pocket.
+If you do not want us to use Mentaya to submit out-of-network reimbursement claims on your behalf, we can provide you with a Superbill upon request that you can send to your insurance company to personally request reimbursement for out-of-network covered services. for services you've received and paid for out of pocket.
 Many of our existing clients have had success submitting a superbill via email to their insurance company and receiving partial or full reimbursement.

 Ultimately, it is your choice whether you’d like to involve your insurance company in your mental health care.
 However, many clients choose not to involve their insurance company in their mental health care because of two important factors:

-Health insurance may not cover all types of therapy and often limit the number of sessions you can have over a certain span of time.
+• Health insurance may not cover all types of therapy and often limit the number of sessions you can have over a certain period.
 This places your care in the hands of the insurance company, rather than with you and your therapist.

 Good Faith Estimate